GeoscienceAustralia/galileoQC/docs/source/starting.md

 Then start up a Jupyter-lab notebook.
 For more information about this, see [^Jupyter] .
 The Jupyter-lab app [^JupyterApp] is recommended.

 :::{tip}
-Installation not yet working!

 While __pe*ga*susQC__ remains on the GA private repository, it can be installed with the following steps:

-Clone the repository using Git:
+Clone the repository using Git (or download the zip file from github, and extract the contents):

 ```bash
 git clone https://github.com/GeoscienceAustralia/pegasusQC.git
 ```
-Navigate to the cloned directory:
+Navigate to the cloned directory ("pegasusQC" for this example):

 ```bash
 cd pegasusQC